melodyleong/glozzio-assignment/README.md

 The pictures used on this site were sourced from my own personal photos that I photographed myself.

 # ACKNOWLEGEMENTS
 This project has inspired me based on my real website on Big Cartel, which is my own personal business website.
 While I initially used a template for that site, this project gives me the opportunity to code everything from scratch.
+It's focused on a very minimalist and white and pink sleek and chic aesthetic.